FaroukBike/Bike-1.128-RP/README.md

-# Arduino project for SquareLine Studio with TFT_eSPI
+# project for SquareLine Studio with TFT_eSPI

 ## Get started